DoNOF/DoNOF-Documentation/docs/input.rst

 That is why by default DoNOF employs the "SUMSL" routine to minimize a general unconstrained objective function.For more details see the next references:

-!
-J E Dennis, David Gay, and R E Welsch,                            !
+J E Dennis, David Gay, and R E Welsch,
-!
-An Adaptive Nonlinear Least-squares Algorithm,                    !
+An Adaptive Nonlinear Least-squares Algorithm,
-!
-ACM Transactions on Mathematical Software,                        !
+ACM Transactions on Mathematical Software,
-!
-Volume 7, Number 3, 1981.                                         !
+Volume 7, Number 3, 1981.

-!                                                                      !
-!
-J E Dennis, H H W Mei,                                            !
+J E Dennis, H H W Mei,
-!
-Two New Unconstrained Optimization Algorithms Which Use           !
+Two New Unconstrained Optimization Algorithms Which Use
-!
-Function and Gradient Values,                                     !
+Function and Gradient Values,
-!
-Journal of Optimization Theory and Applications,                  !
+Journal of Optimization Theory and Applications,
-!
-Volume 28, pages 453-482, 1979.                                   !
+Volume 28, pages 453-482, 1979.

-!                                                                      !
-!
-J E Dennis, Jorge More,                                           !
+J E Dennis, Jorge More,
-!
-Quasi-Newton Methods, Motivation and Theory,                      !
+Quasi-Newton Methods, Motivation and Theory,
-!
-SIAM Review,                                                      !
+SIAM Review,
-!
-Volume 19, pages 46-89, 1977.                                     !
+Volume 19, pages 46-89, 1977.

-!                                                                      !
-!
-D Goldfarb,                                                       !
+D Goldfarb,
-!
-Factorized Variable Metric Methods for Unconstrained Optimization,!
-!
-Mathematics of Computation,                                       !
+Factorized Variable Metric Methods for Unconstrained Optimization, Mathematics of Computation,
-!
 Volume 30, pages 796-811, 1976.

 Alternatively, we have also implemented the LBFGS algorithm written by J. Nocedal (see http://users.iems.northwestern.edu/~nocedal/lbfgs.html, and cite references therein if ICGMETHOD=3) for the occupation and geometry optimizations.
 This method is activated by setting ICGMETHOD=3).
 In our experience, LBFGS works fine for occupation optimization, whereas it must be employed carefully for geometry optimization as detailed below.